ty-elastic/k8s-otel-finance/instruqt/courses/o11y--course--field--100-logs-workflow--main/03-geo/assignment.md

 ![3_geo1.png](../assets/3_geo1.png)
 ![3_geo2.png](../assets/3_geo2.png)

+## Analyzing with Discover

-Let's jump back to Discover by clicking Discover in the left-hand navigation pane.
+Jump back to Discover by clicking Discover in the left-hand navigation pane.

-Adjust the time field to show the last 2 hours of data.
+Adjust the time field to show the last 3 hours of data.

 Execute the following query:
 ```esql